Table of Contents

 Productivity journaling is a deliberate and time-consuming style of productive thought.
-This method may be helpful to you if you like writing: you simply write down your objectives and actions, as well as your accomplishments, in a rich and descriptive manner.
+This productivity method may be helpful to you if you like writing: you simply write down your objectives and actions, as well as your accomplishments, in a rich and descriptive manner.

 Every week, you go through your journal and reflect on your accomplishments and mistakes to grow.
 Because a productivity diary allows you to document the emotional aspects of your performance (such as how you felt while doing a task and what you didn’t enjoy).
 It provides you with a way to consider more qualitative elements of your productivity.

 It’s also a great way to get organized, mainly if you write down your ideas on paper.
-It’s also therapeutic to physically write things down, and the sense of having given your mind a rest has its beneficial effects on productivity.
+It’s also therapeutic to physically write things down, and the sense of having given your mind a rest has beneficial effects on productivity.

 7. The 80/20 Rule